Employee Recognition and 6 Powerful Ways To Implement It

 By 2020, more than 50% of the employees in the workforce will be millennials.

-Millennials are creative, technologically advanced, multi-taskers, and critical thinkers.
+They are creative, technologically advanced, multi-taskers, and critical thinkers.
 They do not mind long working hours and are always seeking new challenges.

 Millennials want to get their jobs done efficiently but also quickly.

-Rewards and Recognition induce Motivation
+Rewards and Recognition Induce Motivation

 Motivation is the art of getting people to do what you want them to do because they want to do it. ~Dwight D. Eisenhower